The top 20 coworking and shared office space in Toronto by neighbourhood

 The Centre for Social Innovation's Regent Park location provides a variety of workspaces for "socially charged projects, including private offices, private desks, and Hot Desks."
 Complete with mixed furniture and all types of warm private and public spaces, there's also an event space and programming happening throughout the day and evening.

-The Eastroom is a membership based, co-op connecting work and culture in one spot.
+The East Room is a membership based, co-op connecting work and culture in one spot.
 You won't want to leave.
-A spot for creative professionals you'll quickly meet others working in the art, design and tech fields in this beautiful space.
+A spot for creative professionals, you'll quickly meet others working in the art, design and tech fields in this beautiful space.
 Lots of plant life, leather chairs and stunning private work rooms are available.

-Across the street from the Market, Workhaus boasts 8,000 sq. ft. of bright, brick and beam space.
-Creators and startups enjoy the old Toronto charm this space has to offer along with it's slightly more traditional office feel.
-Internet, coffee and beer on tap are all included in the flexible memberships.
+With two locations, one on King and one on St. Clair, Startwell has a unique space in a store front at its St. Clair spot.
+There's a quaint 16 desks, kitchenette, and meeting space for eight people.
+It also has a podcast recording studio.

 Digital professionals, creatives and entrepreneurs meet at LabTO.
 Increase your remote working or small business growing in this creative space complete with comfortable chairs, skylights, custom desks, and anytime access.

-Acme Works on Niagara Street fully embraces the co-working movement with refurbished, 8,600 sq. ft. industrial space.
+Acme Works on Niagara Street fully embraces the co-working movement with refurbished, 8,600 square feet of industrial space.
 Everything from the floor, to the walls, to the decor are designer and make for a beautiful spot to have meetings or get creative.
-They have phone booths, meeting rooms and 24 hour surveillance so it's super safe for all.
+They have phone booths, meeting rooms and 24-hour surveillance so it's super safe for all.

+SPACES, located right on Yorkville Ave., is European-influenced, has two patios, 17,000 square feet of workspace, and is a little more upscale than your typical coworking office.
+Spaces start at $1,350 per month.

 Join the conversation Load comments